OpenTermsArchive/contrib-versions/AttWireless/unknown.md

 5.5 Caller ID

 Your caller identification information (such as your name and phone number) may be displayed on the Device or bill of the person receiving your call. technical limitations may, in some circumstances, prevent you from blocking the transmission of caller identification information.
 Contact customer service for information on blocking the display of your name and number.
 Caller ID blocking is not available when using Data Services, and your wireless number is transmitted to Internet sites you visit.
-If applicable to your plan and Device, an in-coming call identification feature may apply that will notify of in-coming calls and that may apply generic labels such as telemarketing, suspected spam, and/or suspected fraud to some of those calls.

 5.6 Rollover® Minutes